South Africa’s Gold Market 2025: Prices, Top Dealers & Trends

 - If production declines due to high costs, gold supply shortages can drive prices up.

-5 Geopolitical & Economic Uncertainty
+Geopolitical & Economic Uncertainty:

 Political instability, global economic crises, and trade tensions affect investor sentiment toward gold.
 In times of uncertainty, gold demand increases as a safe-haven asset.
-In 2025, factors like global recession risks, South African policy changes, and mining sector strikes will play a role in the gold market.

 Impact: